-This differentiates them from what are known as ‘designer morphs.’
-Designer morphs are created by breeders breeding two morphs together.
-So, for example, an Enchi albino ball python is a designer morph.
+Enchis are found in the wild, albeit rarely.
+This differentiates them from ‘designer morphs.’
+These are created by breeding two morphs together.
+For example, an Enchi albino ball python is a type of designer morph.

 Enchi Ball Python Characteristics

-Size and Weight
+Size, Length, and Weight

 Females will also be heavier than males.
 They will average between 1400g and 1900g.
 Males will only reach between 1300g and 1700g.

 Blushing is a hallmark of a good Enchi specimen.
 They also display blushing on their head.
 The top of their head is black, like their dark pattern.
 It blushes into the same red-orange color.

 They may also have a small amount of white that looks like a border on their dark pattern, especially on their bottom half towards their underside.
 Their underside will be even lighter still.
-Like other ball pythons, their pattern fades to white on their belly.
+Like all other ball pythons, their pattern fades to white on their belly.

 These stripes aren’t uniform, like those of a zebra.
 They’re blotchy, sitting along the back in small pools, almost.
 The stripes run down their sides, from their back to their undersides.
 These stripes look like the ‘pool’ on their back is dripping down their side.